mwswift/PFD_solution/README.txt

 +++

-For the full numerical solution to the PDF equation, see the Mathematica notebooks:
+For the full numerical solution to the PDF equation, see the Mathematica notebooks.
+These may be found in the "Mathematica_Notebooks" directory or on the Wolfram Cloud at

 https://www.wolframcloud.com/obj/swift/Published/PFD_LLZO.nb
 https://www.wolframcloud.com/obj/swift/Published/PFD_Interlayers.nb